 Stories about sacrificing themselves by jumping out of the tank to warn the owners of bad investments and dangers, only contribute to their popularity.

-The Chinese believe that aquarium fish brings happiness and wealth and Asian arowanas especially, says Kenny Yap, director of one of the best breeding grounds of this fish in Asia.
+The Chinese believe that aquarium fish brings happiness and wealth.
+Asian arowanas are especially considered to bring this, says Kenny Yap, director of one of the best breeding grounds of this fish in Asia.